pierreaubert/spinorama/README.md

 ASR is a fantastic source of speakers data thanks to [amirm@](https://www.audiosciencereview.com/forum/index.php?threads/a-bit-about-your-host.1906/).
 They also have a lot of data about DACs that you may found useful.
 There is little correlation between price and quality in the audio world and this data gives some objective criteria to decide what to buy.
 You can [support ASR](https://www.audiosciencereview.com/forum/index.php?threads/how-to-support-audio-science-review.8150/).

 ## [ErinsAudioCorner *aka* EAC](https://www.erinsaudiocorner.com/)
 Erin is a motivated person reviewing speakers.
 He is doing an outstanging jobs.
 He also has a [Youtube channel](https://youtube.com/c/ErinsAudioCorner).
-You can [support him](https://www.erinsaudiocorner.com/contribute/).
+You can also [support him](https://www.erinsaudiocorner.com/contribute/).

 ## [3D3A](https://www.princeton.edu/3D3A/) is a research organisation at [Princeton](https://www.princeton.edu).